 Urbano Cellars is an urban winery in Berkeley, California founded in 2006.
-It has a casual and welcoming atmosphere, with owners who love to share their passion for wine with others.
+It has a casual and welcoming atmosphere, with owners who love to share their passion for wine.
 The name Urbano refers to one of the owner's previous residence on Urbano Drive in San Francisco.

 Urbano Drive has a fascinating history as a horse racing track in the middle of the city from 1895 to 1905.
 The loop was eventually turned into a prominent housing development after the race track failed.
-The Urbano Cellars logo symbolizes the stone pillars that still flank the entrance to Urbano Drive.
+The winery logo symbolizes the stone pillars that flank the entrance to Urbano Drive to this day.

 Logo and typography updates